UEFA EURO 2020 Group A: Turkey, Italy, Wales, Switzerland

 Article summary

-All you need to know about the UEFA EURO 2020 Group A contenders.
+All you need to know about UEFA EURO 2020 Group A contenders Turkey, Italy, Wales and Switzerland.

 Article top media content